dphhyland/draft-dphhyland-authzen-prior-art/draft-dphhyland-authzen-prior-art.md

 ### Grant Management API

 The Grant Management API allows the client to manage the grants that it has been issued.
 This includes the ability to revoke or extend a clients grant.
+As part of the Authorization request (Section 5.2)[https://openid.net/specs/fapi-grant-management-01.html#name-authorization-request]

-The standard allows for APIs to query the status of a grant and to revoke a grant.
+To enquire on the status of a grant (Section 6.4)[https://openid.net/specs/fapi-grant-management-01.html#name-query-status-of-a-grant]

 To call the GM API the client requires authorization of the following scopes [Section 6.1](https://openid.net/specs/fapi-grant-management-01.html#name-api-authorization):
 - grant_management_query